 Canned products also contribute to improving food security, of particular importance in countries where seasonal food production can vary considerably from year to year.
 Cans are hermetically sealed, keeping out bacteria and insects, as well as preventing deterioration due to oxidation.
-Non-transparent cans halt the effect of light and UV rays, critical in tropical and sub-Saharan countries.
+Non-transparent cans block out the potentially detrimental effect of light and UV rays, critical in tropical and sub-Saharan countries.

-Glass packaging also relies on epoxy resins to protect lids from corrosion in bottles and jars, in order to comply with the European Union tight regulation on food packaging.
+Glass packaging also relies on epoxy resins to protect lids from corrosion in bottles and jars, in order to comply with the European Unionstringent regulation on food packaging.

 High-engineering processes to deliver greatest safety